SeanMcP/seanmcp.com/src/content/create-axios-style-articles-with-css.md

 title: Create Axios-style articles with CSS
 description:
-  We can use inline blocks to bring subheadings on the same line as the following text while preserving the visual spacing
+  We can use inline blocks to bring subheadings on the same line as the following text while preserving the visual spacing.
 tags:
   - Articles
   - CSS